 In many states, public hearings connected to the redistricting process are underway; cities and counties that will redraw their own district lines will likely be holding hearings momentarily.
 Increasingly, jurisdictions with a redistricting website will list hearing schedules on that site (the state pages on this site lists each state’s main website, and where possible, the schedule of state-level hearings).
 Many community organizations and nonprofits are coordinating attendance at these hearings, to make sure that members of the communities they serve are heard in the redistricting process.
 The more people who make their voices heard about the lines that would serve their needs, the more likely it is that districts eventually follow those lines.

 Within the public hearings, and sometimes also in a separate submission process, it may be possible to present potential maps to the redistricting body.
 In most states, these don’t have to be complete maps of the entire state — they can be relatively small maps of individual community boundaries as well.
 Accompanying petitions can show numerical support for the districts or boundaries presented.
 Those who are drawing the lines often have to develop multiple maps in a relatively short period of time; maps (particularly maps of local communities submitted by members of the local public) may serve as helpful reference points.
 And in the event that the redistricting process ends up in litigation, courts may look to these maps for guidance as well.
 These maps can be simple lines on pen and paper.
-For those that wish to use technology as an aid, there are several online tools that may be helpful as well.
+For those that wish to use technology as an aid, there are several online tools that may be helpful as well — including the new site for California communities to describe themselves and their boundaries to the state’s independent commission.

 Many media outlets — particularly print and web publications — will be very interested in the redistricting process as it unfolds.
 In the past, most have devoted disproportionate time and space to the partisan political impact of the final maps, focused on particular incumbents.
 But the redistricting process involves far more than that.
 Interested members of the public have an opportunity to educate their local media, through comments or op-eds or letters to the editor, about the elements of redistricting that matter most to them, including the impact of redistricting on the communities that members of the public care about most.